“Fibromyalgia is going to ruin your life.”

 You had every test known to man-kind run on your blood over the course of many years.
 Personally, I started calling the phlebotomists blood-suckers.
 (It usually got me a laugh and distracted me from the needles.)

-The problem is, as you can see in the following graphic, there are a boat-load of conditions that Fibromyalgia loves to mimic.
+The problem is, as you can see in the following graphic, there is a boat-load of conditions that Fibromyalgia loves to mimic.

 Other conditions to eliminate before diagnosis